-How to Integrate a Payment Gateway: A Short Guide
+How to Integrate a Payment Gateway: A Brief Guide

-In this article, you’ll discover how to choose the right payment gateway, what are their types, and how to effectively integrate a payment gateway into a website, an e-commerce platform or an app.
+This article will help you choose the right payment gateway, understand different types, and effectively integrate one into a website, e-commerce platform, or app.

 A payment gateway is a vital part of any buying/selling process online.
 It allows customers to purchase goods and services much easier by enabling the transfer of money from the customer’s account to the seller’s account within a few seconds.

-Apart from sending and receiving payment data, payment gateways should ensure that transactions performed are secure.
-Thus, they encrypt transaction data and use security protocols to pass and receive the data.
+Apart from sending and receiving payment data, payment gateways ensure that transactions performed are secure.
+They encrypt transaction data and use security protocols to pass and receive the data.

 How Does Payment Gateway Work

-Being a mediator between the customer and the merchant, a payment gateway covers a wide range of financial operations from money authorization when the system verifies that the buyer can pay for the ordered item, to refund in case of a canceled order.
+A payment gateway covers a wide range of financial operations from money authorization, when the system verifies that the buyer can pay for the ordered item, to a refund in case of a canceled order.

-Below is a description of how it works:
+Below is a detailed description of how it works:

 - The customer confirms the order and fills in the transaction data.
 Encrypted data reaches the merchant app’s server via a secure connection.

-- As the card network approves the transaction the data goes to the issuing bank that connects to the acquiring bank to move money.
-This way, the money from a buyer’s aka issuing bank goes to a seller’s aka an acquiring bank.
+- As the card network approves the transaction, the data goes to the issuing bank that connects to the acquiring bank to move money.
+This way, the money from a buyer, aka an issuing bank, goes to a seller, aka an acquiring bank.

 - When the transfer is complete, the issuing bank sends back the confirmation within the same chain of participants.